-- Reflect on how the experience helped further their personal goals, professional goals, and ability to contribute in a broader context.
+- Immersive Experiences guide reflection on how the Experience helped students further their personal goals, professional goals, and ability to contribute in a broader context.

-- Explain to an external audience how the specific knowledge, skills, or abilities learned during the experience are relevant to future endeavors.
+- Immersive Experiences prepare students to explain to an external audience how the specific knowledge, skills, or abilities learned during the Experience are relevant to future endeavors.

 - An Immersive Experience is an intentionally chosen activity that includes time outside traditional classroom instruction, wherein the student takes an active role in constructing their own knowledge and understanding.
 An Immersive Experience fosters personal and professional growth by challenging students to learn through experience, expand their skill set, and identify their ability to contribute in a broader context.

 - Mentors guide a student throughout the experience and evaluate how effectively the student has met the learning outcomes.

 - This activity must be in the pre-approved Immersive Experience collection, or a student must seek pre-approval for the Immersive Experience through a CAPC application.